Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ## 0. Getting the ISO
 a.
 Go to [archlinux.org](https://archlinux.org) and click on download.<br>
 b.
-Download the image from the download server that is in you region.<br>
+Download the image from the torrent.<br>
 c.
 Get some kind of [ISO burner](https://etcher.balena.io/) for a usb and just write the ISO to the USB.<br>
-Note: If you have [qbittorrent](https://www.qbittorrent.org/), you can use the torrent link instead of the download mirrors.
+Note: If you do not have [a torrent client](https://www.qbittorrent.org/), you can use the download mirrors instead.

 ## 1. Basic initial Setup